Bringing Dead Soil Back to Life With a Breakthrough 20 Years in the Making

 That is why I have spent these many months writing and researching.
 That is why I kept going, because once you see this, it becomes very difficult to ignore the possibility that we are not dealing with a problem of inputs, but a problem of conditions.

-And if that’s true, then the solution has been hiding in plain sight.
+That means the solution has been hiding in plain sight.

 But for now, sit with what you’ve seen here.

-Because this is where the story stops being theoretical—
+Because this is where the story stops being theoretical—and starts becoming something you can actually use.

 *If you value the late nights and deep dives into all the “rabbit holes” I write about (or the Op-Eds and lectures I generate for the public), your support is greatly appreciated.